lkl45/secret-readme/SEALED-SECRETS.md

 	data:
 		PASSWORD_A: dXNlcg==

-Create a sealed secret using the Verizon custom plugin:
+Create a SealedSecret using the Verizon custom plugin:

 	# Custom command for generating a SealedSecret
 	$ kubeseal <mysecret.yaml >mysealedsecret.yaml #Update this custom command from verizon

-SealedSecret stored in source control will look like:
+The resulting SealedSecret that is stored in this repository will look like:

 	#some yaml goes here

-Note the SealedSecret and Secret must have the same namespace and name.
+**Note: The Secret and SealedSecret must have the same namespace and name.**

 ## Using Sealed Secrets
 Run command to apply secrets.